The NtSetInformationFile routine changes various kinds of information about a file object.

 __kernel_entry NTSYSCALLAPI NTSTATUS NtSetInformationFile( HANDLE FileHandle, PIO_STATUS_BLOCK IoStatusBlock, PVOID FileInformation, ULONG Length, FILE_INFORMATION_CLASS FileInformationClass );

 Pointer to an IO_STATUS_BLOCK structure that receives the final completion status and information about the requested operation.
 The Information member receives the number of bytes set on the file.

 Pointer to a buffer that contains the information to set for the file.
 The particular structure in this buffer is determined by the FileInformationClass parameter.
-Setting any member of the structure to zero tells NtSetInformationFile to leave the current information about the file for that member unchanged.
+For example, if the FileInformationClass parameter is set to the FileDispositionInformationEx constant, this parameter should be a pointer to a FILE_DISPOSITION_INFORMATION_EX structure.

 The size, in bytes, of the FileInformation buffer.

 The type of information, supplied in the buffer pointed to by FileInformation, to set for the file.
 Device and intermediate drivers can specify any of the following FILE_INFORMATION_CLASS values.

 |FileBasicInformation||Change the information that is supplied in a FILE_BASIC_INFORMATION structure.
 The caller must have opened the file with the FILE_WRITE_ATTRIBUTES flag set in the DesiredAccess parameter.|

 |FileCaseSensitiveInformation||Change the information that is supplied in a FILE_CASE_SENSITIVE_INFORMATION structure.
 The caller must have opened the file with the FILE_WRITE_ATTRIBUTES flag set in the DesiredAccess parameter.
 This value is available starting with Windows 10, version 1803.|